emilyjiayaoli/cv-gangster-minecraft/README.md

-# Tic Tac Toe game controlled via Computer Vision
+# Minecraft controlled via Computer Vision
 created at Hack Club Assemble

 Have you ever wanted to play minecraft and be in touch with your inner city street gangsta side?